 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-There are various treatment options for TMJ that Dr. Alamat can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Alamat will determine the proper course of treatment using an integrative approach; evaluating the body as a whole and designing treatment specifically for each patient.
+There are various treatment options for TMJ that Drs.
+Alamat and Kim can utilize to improve the harmony and function of your jaw.
+Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
+Alamat or Kim will determine the proper course of treatment using an integrative approach; evaluating the body as a whole and designing treatment specifically for each patient.

 Some Treatments Dr. Alamat may suggest are: